If you're looking to control your electricity costs in the face of rising energy prices, consider solar.

 National Grid offers 1-to-1 net metering for solar systems up to 10 kW (AC).
 (There is signed legislation that moves the cap to 25 kW, but as of this writing, it was unclear at what stage implementation was.)
 Under this system, every kilowatt-hour you send to the grid earns you a bill credit worth one kilowatt-hour.
 If, during a month, you send 200 kWhs to the grid and consume 200 kWhs, your credits will cover all of your consumption.
 If you earn more credits than you use in a month, they’ll carry forward to future months indefinitely.
 National Grid does not pay credits out.

-In some states, solar panel owners have an option for earning a bit of money from their solar panels: solar renewable energy credits, or SRECs.
-In Massachusetts, for every 1,000 kWhs your solar panel system generates, it can also generate a SREC, which utilities can buy to cover some of their renewable energy obligations.
+In some states, solar panel owners have an option for earning a bit of money from their solar panels: renewable energy credits, or RECs.
+In Massachusetts, for every 1,000 kWhs your solar panel system generates, it can also generate a REC, which utilities can buy to cover some of their renewable energy obligations.

-Palmetto customers can sign up with SRECTrade, a SREC marketplace platform that takes care of minting, reporting, and selling SRECs as your system generates.
-The value of SRECs varies with supply and demand.
+Palmetto customers can sign up with SRECTrade, a marketplace platform that takes care of minting, reporting, and selling RECs as your system generates them.
+The value of RECs varies with supply and demand.

 Property tax exemption